Altered Carbon: Resleeved: Plot

-Gena (who had received orders to "get rid of Holly"), reports to CTAC she has completed her mission successfully and then takes her leave.
+Gena (who had received orders to "get rid of Holly") reports to CTAC that she has completed her mission successfully and then takes her leave.
 Ogai reveals Holly is Margot and asks her if she wants to change to a younger sleeve as this one is getting taller, but Holly decides to remain in this one so that Takeshi and Gena can recognize her when she gets older if they meet again.
-Takeshi speaks with Tanaseda, who advises there are more jobs to complete.
+Takeshi speaks with Tanaseda, who advises that there are more jobs to complete.

 Cast

 Trevor Devall, Richard Epcar, Doug Erholtz, Todd Haberkorn, Kyle Hebert, Julie Ann Taylor, and Ezra Weisz provided additional voices in the English version.
+Yuina Itō provided additional voices in the Japanese version.